Agriculture

 • It isn't easy to spray top-dressed fertilizers in plastic mulching.

-Quality: The quality of your mulching paper is a critical factor in crop protection.
-A high-quality mulching paper with good thermal resistance characteristics will offer greater durability, ensuring your crops are well-protected.
+The quality of your mulching paper is a critical factor in crop protection.
+A high-quality mulching paper with good thermal resistance characteristics will provide better durability, ensuring your crops are well-protected.

-Width: The width of your mulching paper is an important consideration for effective crop spacing.
-Ensure that the width between your crop rows is approximately 1 to 1.5 meters to achieve optimal results.
+The width of your mulching paper is an important consideration for effective crop spacing.
+Make sure that the width between your crop rows is approximately 1 to 1.5 meters to achieve optimal results.

-Colour: Selecting the colour of the mulching paper should be your priority as the colour affects soil temperature, air temperature around the plant, sunlight reflection & soil pH level.
-Black and silver is the common mulching sheet used in many crops.
+Selecting the colour of the mulching paper should be your priority as the colour affects soil temperature, air temperature around the plant, sunlight reflection & pH level of the soil.
+Silver and black is the common mulching sheet used in many crops.
 This is suitable for almost all crops and reflects nearly 27% of the sunlight towards fruits and plants, improving the fruit's colour.

-A standard mulching process is followed in agriculture, except for some techniques that vary from crop to crop.
+A standard mulching process is followed in agriculture, except for some methods that vary from crop to crop.
 Let's take an example of a vegetable crop mulching step-by-step.

-• Pre-plant mulching is required in each type of crop, where mulching should be punctured at the required distances as per crop spacing and transplanted in the holes.
+• Pre-plant mulching is required in every crop, where mulching should be punctured at the ideal distances as per crop spacing and transplanted in the holes.

-• For crops like vegetables, it's crucial to use a thin mulching paper.
+• It's crucial to use thin mulching paper for crops, such as vegetables.
 This specific type of mulching paper is ideal for these crops due to its ability to regulate soil temperature and moisture, providing the best conditions for growth.

-• Roll the mulching sheet from one end to the other length of the planting row.
+• Roll the mulching sheet from one end to the other length of the planting rows.

 • The seedlings could be planted directly into the hole in the case of transplanted crops.

-• When rolling the mulching sheet, it's important to avoid rolling it too tightly.
-Excessive tightness can lead to shrinkage, which can negatively affect the crops.
-So, always be cautious and attentive during this step.
+• While rolling the mulching sheet, it's important to avoid rolling it too tightly.
+Excessive tightness can result in shrinkage, which can affect the crops negatively.
+So, always be careful and attentive during this step.

 • Lateral pipelines, which are crucial for the distribution of water, are strategically placed under the mulch film in drip irrigation.
 This film serves to conserve moisture, suppress weed growth, and enhance soil structure.